DanielMaurer02/Document-AI/README.md

 There are several ways to add documents to the system:

+#### Duplicate Detection

+The system now automatically detects duplicate documents using BLAKE2b file hashing before processing and embedding.
+This prevents:
+- Wasting computational resources on re-processing the same files
+- Creating duplicate embeddings that could skew search results
+- Unnecessary storage usage

+**How it works:**
+1. Before processing any document, the system calculates a BLAKE2b hash of the file
+2. It checks ChromaDB metadata to see if any document with that hash already exists
+3. If found, the document is skipped with a log message
+4. If not found, the document is processed and the hash is stored in the metadata for future checks

+**Force Re-adding:** If you need to re-process a document (e.g., after changing embedding models), you can use the `force_readd=True` parameter.

 #### Method 1: Using the Python API (for developers)

 The main interface is the `DocumentAI` class in `ai_service/main.py`: